salsabiilashifa11/Cryptarithm/README.md

 # Cryptarithm using Brute Force
-This program is made to fulfill ***IF2211 Strategi Algoritma*** class assignment<br />\
-Cryptarithm (or cryptarithmetic) is a puzzle where numeric digits of an arithmetic expression is replaced <br />\
-by a unique letter.
-The goal is to correctly identify what digit is represented by each letter. <br />\
+This program is made to fulfill ***IF2211 Strategi Algoritma*** class assignment Cryptarithm (or cryptarithmetic) is a puzzle where numeric digits of an arithmetic expression is replaced by a unique letter.
+The goal is to correctly identify what digit is represented by each letter.
 In this specific program, the only accepted arithmetic operation is addition (+).

 ## Author